carlocayos/go-cod/README.md

 Fields that are not mapped to a struct field can be accessed from the `*AdditionalProperties` field of type `map[string]interface{}`

 For example, the weapons values from the loadout request can be found under `Payload.Data.LoadoutResponseDataAdditionalProperties["weapons"]`
-Refer to the example in [example_unmapped.go](examples/unmapped_fields_loadout/example_unmapped.go) for an example on how to get the field values
+Refer to the sample code in [example_unmapped.go](examples/unmapped_fields_loadout/example_unmapped.go) on how to get these field values

 ## More sample codes